kwikius/mixer_lang/README.md

 Inputs can have any of the types Boolean, Float or Integer.
 The actual type is dependent on the InputIdentifier.
-Note: For Inputs accessed as array the type is TBD.
+Note: For Inputs accessed as array the type is float in range -1.0 to 1.0.

 example: